benahm/TestDataFactory/docs/PERFORMANCE.md

 ## Performance

-Tests made in a Developer Org, without any active automations(Worfklow rules/Process Builder/Flow), Triggers or Validations rules on the Case, Contact and Account objects
+Performance tests made in a Developer Org, without any active automations(Worfklow rules/Process Builder/Flow), Triggers or Validations rules on the Case, Contact and Account objects

 #### Test #1